Australia's population to hit 25 million, a decade earlier than forecast

 "Coping means continuing to invest in infrastructure," Treasurer Scott Morrison said on 3AW Radio on Tuesday, when asked if Australia can cope with 25 million people.

-"That's why we've got a AUS$75 billion infrastructure plan.
+"That's why we've got a AUS$75 billion (US$56 billion) infrastructure plan.
 There has to be to support that growth that we're seeing in our population."

 Australia's economic success is built on migration with more than a third of the population born overseas, according to the latest census data which shows England, China, New Zealand and India as the top countries where migrants come from.